 “I’ve gotten burned by bad SEO providers”

 Although this may sound like a difficult objection to overcome, it actually represents an opportunity for your agency.
 One of our most successful partners actively seek out clients that have been burned, because he views them as qualified prospects.
-Clients that have had bad experience with previous agencies are already sold on the value of SEO as a service, but they need to know if you’re a provider they can trust.
+Clients that have had a bad experience with previous agencies are already sold on the value of SEO as a service, but they need to know if you’re a provider they can trust.

-In these situations, it’s no longer about selling the service, but selling you.
+In these situations, it’s no longer about selling the service but selling you.
 Leverage expertise and trust signals to differentiate yourself from previous providers.
 But be careful not to badmouth their previous provider, or put the client in a negative mindset.